mahirahalwani/comptia-tech-/README.md

 - External hard drive works pretty much the same.<br>
 - It matters which port you connect the USB to because the speed is different.<br>
 - CD's: 700MB, DVD: 4.7 or 8.5GB, Blue-Ray: 50GB.<br>
+- Modern systems blend fast RAM with larger SSD/HDD for efficient performance.<br>
+- Advancement: Storage devices are becoming faster, more compact, and efficient.<br>

 ## 5.0 - UNDERSTANDING OPERATING SYSTEMS
 - Every computing device has an operating system (OS), e.g., windows, macOS, Chrome OS, Linux, iOS, Androids.<br>